MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-methodology.md

 Your score is calculated based on the completion of Microsoft-managed actions and customer-managed actions.
 Each action has a different impact on your score, depending on the potential risks involved.
 Your score can help prioritize which action to focus on to improve your overall compliance posture.

 The displayed Compliance Score values for the control are applied *in their entirety* to your total score on a pass/fail basis.
-Either the control is implemented and passes the subsequent assessment test or it does not.
+Either the control is implemented and passes the subsequent assessment test, or it does not.
 Assigned points are added to Compliance Score when the control has:

 - **Implementation Status** equals **Implemented** or **Alternative Implementation** and,
 - **Test Result** equals **Passed**.